nahdaveiga/projects/README.md

 Feel free to explore the projects to understand the breadth and depth of my skills in Data Science and Analytics Engineering.
 Each project aims to solve real-world problems and provide practical insights.

-### How to Contribute

-Contributions are welcome!
-If you have an interesting project to share or suggestions for improving existing projects, please feel free to open a pull request.
-Before contributing, please read our [CONTRIBUTING.md](./CONTRIBUTING.md) to understand the contribution guidelines.

-### License

-This repository is licensed under the MIT License.
-For more details, read the [LICENSE](./LICENSE).

 ### Contact

 If you have any questions or suggestions, don't hesitate to get in touch.
-You can open an issue here on GitHub or connect with me on [LinkedIn](https://www.linkedin.com/).
+You can open an issue here on GitHub or connect with me on [LinkedIn]([https://www.linkedin.com/](https://www.linkedin.com/in/natablum2018/)).

 Thank you for visiting and exploring this repository!
 I hope the projects here inspire and assist you in your own Data Science and Analytics Engineering journey.